White Peach Sangria

 • Stir to combine and let sit in fridge for at least 1 hour, but ideally for 12 hours.

-• Shortly before serving, taste the mixture and add more peach nectar if you need more sweetness and add your desired fruits.
+• Shortly before serving, taste the mixture and add more peach nectar if you need more sweetness.

 • For serving, add ice to a glass, pour in sangria with fruit and top with seltzer water.